m4c4r0n1n/nananvim/README.md

 <img width="1319" height="1376" alt="image" src="https://github.com/user-attachments/assets/0f47d7df-7692-4e4a-8974-d325f8219308" />

-My minimal Neovim setup powered by lazy.nvim.
+A minimal Neovim setup powered by lazy.nvim.
 Built primarily for Arch but works on most Linux distros.
-I'm just one nana-man trying to make a clean config, so bear with me if something's janky lol.
+I'm just one nana-man trying to make a clean config, so bear with me if something's janky.

 ## What's in it?